-ENTK 2975 - Independent Study in Drafting (2-6LB) (1-3CR) (Max.
+ENTK 2975 - Independent Study in Drafting

+(2-6LB) (1-3CR) (Max.
 3) Drafting majors who have substantial background in drafting may be permitted to contract with the instructor for special advanced problems in drafting to be pursued on an independent study basis.
-Prerequisites: Permission of
+Prerequisites: Permission of instructor.

-ENTK 2976 - Independent Study in Computer-Aided Drafting (2-6LB) (1-3CR) Students who have substantial background in drafting may be permitted to contract with the instructor for special advanced problems in computer aided drafting to be pursued on an independent study basis.
+ENTK 2976 - Independent Study in Computer-Aided Drafting

+(2-6LB) (1-3CR) Students who have substantial background in drafting may be permitted to contract with the instructor for special advanced problems in computer aided drafting to be pursued on an independent study basis.
+Prerequisites: Permission of the instructor.

-ENTK 2980 - Cooperative Work
+ENTK 2980 - Cooperative Work Experience (Drafting)

-Experience (Drafting)

 (1-8CR) (Max.
-8) A minimum of 80

-hours of on-the-job training per credit

-hour with college supervision.
-Training

-must be in the area of drafting or a

-closely related field such as surveying.

-Prerequisites: Permission of the
+8) A minimum of 80 hours of on-thejob training per credit hour with college supervision.
+Training must be in the area of drafting or a closely related field such as surveying.
+Prerequisites: Permission of the instructor.

-instructor.